 “Wouldn’t you like to be flirted with by someone who loves you, someone who can tease you about what she might do with you later and then deliver?”

-Even if you think someone else might enjoy your flirtations as much or more than your spouse, when you took your marriage vows, you promised exclusivity with your marriage partner.
-So instead, try flirting with your spouse—you may like it!
-And it may just help to keep your romance alive—just as it has for us as we’ve flirted with each other throughout our almost 38 year old marriage.
+You may think someone else might enjoy your flirtations more than your spouse.
+But when you took your marriage vows, you promised exclusivity with your marriage partner.
+So instead, try flirting with your spouse —you may like it!
+And it may just help to keep your romance alive.
+It sure has for us as we’ve flirted with each other throughout our 45+ year marriage.

 (USA) Like Dwayne above, I had an emotional affair (but was not thinking it was that at the time).
 My wife is 95% out the door and all I want to do is to have her stay, and I cannot.